arank/CS262-Pset1/Protobuf/README.md

 This sets the current recipient to None.

-Simply typing in characters without a slash command will send them from the logged in user to the current recipient.
+Simply typing in characters without a slash command will send them from the currents user to the current recipient.

-NOTE: Logging in does not validate the username.
+NOTE: Setting the current user does not validate the username.
 It is simply a client-side convenience.